 4. IP ADDRESSES

 4.1.
-We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
+We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers or commissioners.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

 5. WHERE WE STORE YOUR PERSONAL DATA